 Family caregivers often struggle with not knowing how to speak up and get their message across to key people involved with the person for whom they’re caring.
 Being assertive with effective communication skills is about knowing what you want to say at the right time to the right person.

+Sometimes caregiving becomes a family affair, especially when difficult decisions regarding care and the care recipient’s future needs are concerned.
 When I was 34-years-old, my dad had a massive stroke.
 It was a very challenging and emotional time for our family.